Wonderful Wintergreen

 Cold, bitter, astringent, drying and slightly bitter.
 It clears damp heat in the Lower Burner (bladder, colon, genitourinary tract).
 It reduces pain, heat, decongests and dissolves or softens masses, stones and cysts.

-Bonus — like cornsilk — it’s native to North America making it a preferred option to non indigenous plants, in my opinion.
+Bonus — like cornsilk — it’s native to North America making it a preferred option to non indigenous plants.
 I am continuously working to increase my use of local and indigenous herbs to reduce the impacts of shipping, packaging, and harmful herbal growing and supplement industry practices.
 Don’t get me wrong - Chinese medicine, energetics and herbalism is amazing and by understanding its principles (the energetics and functions of herbs) I am working to adapt my practice to be more sustainable.
 There is something that grows here in this region that has the same properties and uses.

 A few ways to use wintergreen